PCS & Eligibility Assessment

 About Eligibility Assessment

-The Independent Assessment Program was instituted by North Carolina's State Medicaid agency, the Division of Medical Assistance (DMA) as a method for providing an independent, non-biased eligibility assessment to determine the type and quantity of services needed.
+The Independent Assessment Program was instituted by North Carolina's State Medicaid agency, NC Medicaid as a method for providing an independent, non-biased eligibility assessment to determine the type and quantity of services needed.

-Liberty Healthcare Corporation of North Carolina is the DMA's partner in administering the Independent Assessment program for Medicaid beneficiaries who may be eligible for Personal Care Services (PCS).
+Liberty Healthcare Corporation of North Carolina is NC Medicaid's partner in administering the Independent Assessment program for Medicaid beneficiaries who may be eligible for Personal Care Services (PCS).

 As the Independent Assessment Entity (IAE), we'll be conducting the eligibility assessment to determine if the individual meets specific Medicaid criteria for personal care services.
 The actual PCS services will be provided by state-approved personal health care providers.